dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 export default maskUSPhone;
 ```

-We will also add one more test sample to `./test/index.js` to cover the new scenario:
+And we will also add one more test sample to `./test/index.js` to cover the new scenario:

 ```js
 // .. imports